DataScience4Psych/DataScience4Psych/docs/201_visualization.md

-# Module 1: Welcome to Data Science
+# Module 2: Data and Visualization

-This module is designed to introduce you to data science.
+This module is designed to <>.
 Please watch the videos and work your way through the notes.
 You can find the video playlist [here](https://www.youtube.com/playlist?list=PLKrrdtYgOUYao_7t5ycK4KDXNKaY-ECup).
 Most of the slides used to make the videos in this module can be found in the [slides repo](https://github.com/DataScience4Psych/Slides).

 ## Module Roadmap

-- What is Data Science?
-	- Activity 1: UN | 'rona
-- Course structure and some other useful things
-- Meet our toolbox!
-	- Activity 2: Bechdel Test

 ## What is Data Science?